ANAPHYLAXIS POLICY

 Adrenaline given as an injection into the muscle of the outer mid-thigh is the first aid treatment for anaphylaxis.

-Individuals diagnosed as being at risk of anaphylaxis are prescribed an adrenaline autoinjector for use in an emergency.
-These adrenaline autoinjectors are designed so that anyone can use them in an emergency.
+Individuals diagnosed as being at risk of anaphylaxis are prescribed an adrenaline device for use in an emergency.
+These adrenaline devices are designed so that anyone can use them in an emergency.

 Where necessary, an Individual Anaphylaxis Management Plan will be in place as soon as practicable after a student enrols at Dandenong Valley SDS and where possible, before the student’s first day.